British artists' suppliers, 1650-1950 - B

 Outside the immediate scope of this online resource but summary details are included here for Blockx’s links with British businesses, thanks to detailed information received from Dr Brian D. Barrett.
 For a history of this family business, see www.blockx.be/en/histoire/historique.asp.
 See also Brian D. Barrett, ‘The Archives of Blockx, an Antwerp family of chemist-colourmen, founded 1865’, in Erma Hermens and Joyce Townsend (eds), Sources and Serendipity: Testimony of Artists’ Practice, 2009, pp.163-4.

 A firm of chemist-colourmen, Jacques Blockx Fils s.a. was founded in 1865 in Antwerp, and from 1905 was based near Liege.
 They did much of their business by mail-order, trading worldwide, yet had links to many other chemists, laboratory supply companies, as well as leading artists across Europe.
-Jacques Blockx traded with the following businesses in this directory: Aitken Dott & Co, from 1914, Lechertier Barbe, 1899-1924, H. Meunier & Co, 1894-1920, Reeves & Sons, from 1901, Charles Roberson & Co, from 1901, Rowney & Co, 1867-1904 or later, H.G.
+Jacques Blockx traded with the following businesses in this resource: Aitken Dott & Co, from 1914, Lechertier Barbe, 1899-1924, H. Meunier & Co, 1894-1920, Reeves & Sons, from 1901, Charles Roberson & Co, from 1901, Rowney & Co, 1867-1904 or later, H.G.
 Sander & Co, 1894-1920s, Percy Young, 1892-1920 (information from Dr Brian D. Barrett).
 It was Percy Young who published Jacques Blockx’s A Compendium of Painting, 1894.
 Blockx also sold pigments to various leading artists in Britain, including Edwin Austen Abbey, Sir Luke Fildes, William Holman Hunt, Mortimer Menpes, Gustave Natorp, Sir Lawrence Alma Tadema and Henry Woods (information from Dr Brian D. Barrett).

 J. Bryce Smith Ltd (qv) was stocking Blockx’s colours by 1935, and in 1952 advertised that they had again taken over sole agency for the distribution of these colours in the United Kingdom (The Artist, vol.42, January 1952, p.vi).
 Some Blockx colours were used by Lucien Pissarro (Jevon Thistlewood, ‘Lucien Pissarro’s Paintbox’, Ashmolean Magazine, no.60, 2010, p.21) and by Gwen John (Bustin 2004 p.199).